What is a Power BI dashboard and why does your business need one?

 Scheduled refresh

-With Power BI Pro, you can refresh data up to 8 times daily; with Premium, up to 48 times.
-For most business dashboards, this is sufficient.
+Power BI Pro refreshes data up to 8 times daily; Premium up to 48 times.
+For most business dashboards, this is enough.

-When it is enough: Daily/weekly reports, financial analysis, HR dashboards.
+When it suffices: daily/weekly reports, financial analysis, HR dashboards.

 Real-time streaming

-Power BI Streaming Datasets and Direct Query features enable near-real-time data visualization.
+Power BI Streaming Datasets and Direct Query enable near-real-time data visualization.

-Direct Query: The dashboard queries the database directly on every interaction.
-No data import, always fresh data - but can be slower with large datasets.
+- Direct Query: the dashboard queries the database directly on every interaction.
+No data import, always fresh — but can be slower with large datasets.

-Power BI Embedded allows you to embed dashboards into your own web application or customer portal.
-Your users never know they are using Power BI - they just see a beautiful, interactive dashboard with your branding.
+Power BI Embedded lets you embed dashboards into your own web application or customer portal.
+Your users never know they are using Power BI — they see a beautiful, interactive dashboard with your branding.

 Embedded architecture